vexorr/Botanic-bees/README.md

-Botania by Vexorr is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Botanic bees by Vexorr is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License